- Brand name

 - mild alterations of blood cell counts (red and white cells, platelets)

-- slight increase of some enzymes (transaminases,γ-GT, amylase), or
+- slight increase of some enzymes (transaminases, γ-GT, amylase),

 - bilirubin (a bile pigment produced in the liver by breakdown of red blood pigment in the blood)